-Series lets you build cohesive campaigns with all of Intercom’s channels: Custom Bots, Product Tours, Mobile Carousels, chats, posts, emails, and mobile push messages.
+Series lets you build cohesive campaigns with all of Intercom’s channels: Custom Bots, Product Tours, Mobile Carousels, Banners, chats, posts, emails, and mobile push messages.
 This flexibility, combined with nuanced targeting based on your customer data makes for the ultimate contextual messaging experience.

 The visual builder makes it a breeze to orchestrate even the most dynamic messaging journeys.